JoeyHendricks/python-benchmark-harness/README.md

 ## Building low level performance tests for Python with QuickPotato

-QuickPotato is low level performance testing framework for the Python programming language which can help you catch pesky performance bottlenecks in your code.
+QuickPotato is low-level performance testing framework for the Python programming language.
-It does this by giving you easy access to all the tools needed to automatically test how your code is performing.
-With QuickPotato it is therefore possible to answer the following questions about your code:
+Enabling its user to define helpful test cases which can help catch problematic performance bottlenecks in the early stages of the development life cycle.

+It does by helping you answer two burning questions about your code.
+These are:

+- Did that code change just impact the performance?
-- Is my code performing in the way I am expecting?
+- Is my code performing in the way which I am expecting?
-- Did this code change deteriorate the performance of my code or project?

-It is then possible to get the answers of these two question on the following two levels:

-1. The smallest unit.
-2. Multiple units that make up a piece of functionality.

-> To what extend you want your performance tests to interact with stubs completely
-> depends on how effortless you can spin up production-like environments.

-The cool thing about QuickPotato is that it provides you with all the tools needed to answer these two important questions in a easy, reliable, and completely automated way.
-By creating automated low level performance tests with QuickPotato, you are automatically doing the following things:
+Getting answers to these questions is not always easy.
+That is why QuickPotato aims to equip you with all the tools necessary to get the job done.
+What QuickPotato has in its growing arsenal boils down to the following features:

-- Measuring the end to end performance of your code.
+- Measure the end to end performance of your code.
-- Profiling your code with CProfile.
+- Automatically profile your code with CProfile.
-- Collecting system resource utilization.
+- Collect system resource utilization during execution.
-- Automated decisions about the performance of your code.
+- Automatically discover performance regression after a code change.
+- Verify if your code does not breach any performance boundaries.

-By removing as many obstacles between you and performance testing your code.
+QuickPotato hopes to remove as many obstacles between you and performance testing your code.
-QuickPotato hopes to enable you to get fast feedback about the speed of your code.
-Giving you the space to focus on delivering awesome code which is lighting fast!
+Allowing you to quickly fix the problem at hand continue creating awesome projects!

 ## How it works